Savvythelegend/PGDocs/docs/declarative_database_management.md

 ## Managing Extensions in a Database

-!!!
-Info
+:::info
-    While extensions are database-scoped rather than global objects, CloudNativePG provides a declarative interface for managing them.
+While extensions are database-scoped rather than global objects,
+    CloudNativePG provides a declarative interface for managing them.
 This approach is necessary because installing certain extensions may require superuser privileges, which CloudNativePG recommends disabling by default.
 By leveraging